pagkly/Zed/Investopedia3/Pivot Point.md

 ## What Do Pivot Points Tell You?

-Pivot points are an intraday indicator for trading [futures](https://www.investopedia.com/terms/f/futures.asp), commodities, and stocks.
-Unlike moving averages or [oscillators](https://www.investopedia.com/terms/o/oscillator.asp), they are static and remain at the same prices throughout the day.
+Pivot points are an intraday indicator for trading [[futures]](https://www.investopedia.com/terms/f/futures.asp), commodities, and stocks.
+Unlike moving averages or [[oscillators]](https://www.investopedia.com/terms/o/oscillator.asp), they are static and remain at the same prices throughout the day.
 This means traders can use the levels to help plan out their trading in advance.

-For example, traders know that if the price falls below the pivot point they will likely be [shorting](https://www.investopedia.com/terms/s/shortselling.asp) early in the session.
+For example, traders know that if the price falls below the pivot point they will likely be [[shorting]](https://www.investopedia.com/terms/s/shortselling.asp) early in the session.
 Conversely, if the price is above the pivot point, they will be buying.
-S1, S2, R1, and R2 can be used as target prices for such trades, as well as [stop-loss](https://www.investopedia.com/terms/s/stop-lossorder.asp) levels.
+S1, S2, R1, and R2 can be used as target prices for such trades, as well as [[stop-loss]](https://www.investopedia.com/terms/s/stop-lossorder.asp) levels.

 Combining pivot points with other trend indicators is common practice with traders.
-A pivot point that also overlaps or converges with a 50-period or 200-period [moving average](https://www.investopedia.com/terms/m/movingaverage.asp) (MA), or [Fibonacci extension](https://www.investopedia.com/terms/f/fibonacciextensions.asp) level, becomes a stronger support/resistance level.
+A pivot point that also overlaps or converges with a 50-period or 200-period [[moving average]](https://www.investopedia.com/terms/m/movingaverage.asp) (MA), or [[Fibonacci extension]](https://www.investopedia.com/terms/f/fibonacciextensions.asp) level, becomes a stronger support/resistance level.

 ## Pivot Points vs. Fibonacci Retracements

-Pivot points and [Fibonacci retracements](https://www.investopedia.com/terms/f/fibonacciretracement.asp) or extensions both draw horizontal lines to mark potential support and resistance areas.
+Pivot points and [[Fibonacci retracements]](https://www.investopedia.com/terms/f/fibonacciretracement.asp) or extensions both draw horizontal lines to mark potential support and resistance areas.
 The Fibonacci indicator is useful because it can be drawn between any two significant price points, such as a high and a low.
 It will then create the levels between those two points.

 Fibonacci retracement and extension levels can thus be created by connecting any price points on a chart.
 Once the levels are chosen, lines are drawn at percentages of the price range selected.